 The Department of Financial Regulation provides discretionary grants for financial services education initiatives undertaken by public and nonprofit organizations aimed at informing the public about financial services, in particular the prevention and detection of securities, banking, and insurance fraud.
-The grant program is authorized in 9 V.S.A. § 5616 and § 5601.
+The grant program is authorized in 9 V.S.A. § 5601 and § 5616 and is funded from the Vermont Financial Services Education, Victim Restitution, and Whistleblower Award Special Fund.

 Applicants must meet the following criteria to be eligible for a grant: